 We all have stressful workweeks, especially when deadlines are creeping up.
 It’s amazing how far a quick laugh can go.

-Use your company intranet to ease tension and spread some laughter.
+Use your employee intranet to ease tension and spread some laughter.
 Post a funny video, comical quote, or add a goofy GIF to an announcement.
 We’ve touched on this intranet idea already, but don’t be afraid to add some humor to your digital workplace.
 Your intranet is built for humans, not robots.

 23. Get everyone to fill out their employee profiles on your company intranet.